lastingParadox/ff-site/archive-to-markdown/md/ff2/19-pushing-up-daisies.md

 **Zander** _(15-Sep-18 04:05 PM)_

-> t!8ball Is there a tiny wizard on top of the fridge who causes Emmett's translator to glitch?
+t!8ball Is there a tiny wizard on top of the fridge who causes Emmett's translator to glitch?

 **Tatsumaki** _(15-Sep-18 04:05 PM)_

-> 🎱 | My reply is no,
+> 🎱 | My reply is no, Zander.
-> Zander
-> .

 **Jelsafan0** _(15-Sep-18 04:06 PM)_